9 Facts About the BRAF Gene Mutation

 In addition to BRAF, a gene called MEK may be a factor in your diagnosis and treatment.
 The MEK gene works together with BRAF, so your oncologist may add MEK inhibitors to your treatment plan.
 These drugs are called trametinib (brand name Mekinist) and cobimetinib (Cotellic), which have both been shown to shrink some melanomas that are associated with BRAF mutations.
 Commonly, a MEK inhibitor is combined with a BRAF inhibitor.
 This seems to shrink tumors for longer than either drug on its own.
 Keep in mind your treatment plan will be unique to you, based on what you and your doctor decide as the best course of action.

-Determination of BRAF Mutation Comes From a Biopsy
+A BRAF Mutation Is Determined From a Biopsy

 Genetic tests are usually performed using blood samples, although they might involve hair or skin.
 DNA can also be collected from a sample of cells, using a cheek swab.
 But the BRAF mutation can’t be pinpointed with any of these methods.
 Instead, it has to be done on a melanoma tumor tissue sample, which means you would need a biopsy.
 Sometimes, a biopsy is already done to verify the diagnosis and determine staging, so it’s possible you wouldn’t need a second biopsy for BRAF gene results.

 Several gene mutations related to melanoma that may be part of your family’s gene history.
 For example, the CDKN2A gene, which regulates cell division, is considered the most common cause of inherited melanoma.
 The BRAF gene mutation, though, is often called a “non-inherited mutation,” which means you can have it even if no one else in your family did.
 It also means your kids won’t necessarily have it, just because it’s present in your DNA.

 BRAF May Play a Role in Other Cancers